maxberggren/omarchy-theme-generator/README.md

 2. **Edit templates**: Modify template files if needed for layout changes
 3. **Build**: Run `python build_theme.py` to generate configs
 4. **Deploy**: Generated files are ready to use

+### Installing the Chromium/Chrome Theme

+The generated `chromium-theme/` directory contains a complete browser theme that matches your extracted colors:

+**Installation Steps:**
+1. Open Chrome/Chromium browser
+2. Navigate to `chrome://extensions/`
+3. Enable "Developer mode" (toggle in top right)
+4. Click "Load unpacked" and select the generated `chromium-theme/` directory
+5. The theme will be applied automatically

+**What's Included:**
+- Dark theme design matching your color palette
+- Custom colors for frames, toolbars, tabs, and UI elements
+- New tab page styling with your accent colors
+- Bookmark and omnibox theming

 ## 🔧 Technical Details